jessesquires/jessesquires.com/_posts/2021-08-08-different-ways-to-observe-properties-in-swift.md

     .store(in: &cancellable)
 ```

+You can simplify this further by using the [`@Published` propperty wrapper](https://developer.apple.com/documentation/combine/published).

 ### Third-party libraries

 Finally, there are a handful of open source reactive extension libraries available for Swift that you may already be using.
 I won't dive into these, but the implementations and concepts would be similar to using Combine.